 Upon qualifying Trudy began to practice as a social worker within statutory learning disability teams and developed her practice specifically in the field of autism over a 12 year period.

-Trudy also worked freelance as a case manager for several years in the field of acquired brain injury before returning to her real passion of working with both children and adults diagnosed with autism spectrum disorders, including high functioning autism and women and girls on the autistic spectrum.
+Trudy also worked freelance as a case manager for several years in the field of acquired brain injury before returning to her real passion of working with both children and adults diagnosed with autism, including high functioning autism and women and girls on the autistic spectrum.

 Btec in social care